rschristopher/ischristtrue.com/src/ancient-views/apocrypha.md

 1. fiction
 2. non-fiction

-We tend to assume these two categories are universal, existing in all cultures through all of time; when in fact these are a modern invention exclusively from western Christianity.
+We tend to assume these two categories are universal, existing in all cultures through all of time; when in fact these are a modern invention exclusively from western secularism.
 For every other culture and every other period of time, even prior to Christianity, we had three broad categories of writing:

 1. Canonical
 2. Apocryphal